Working out with a sled is one of the best exercises you can do to build strength and hip

 Hydrate before, during and after a sled drag workout.
 These workouts can be very strenuous so protect your body.

 A question that we got from one of our athletes is “What muscles are worked with the sled drag?”.
-You will be working your legs and hips and full cardio.
+You will be working your legs and hips and full body

 3 rounds for time